The Boy in the Dress (novel)

-David The Boy In The Dress is a children's book written by David Walliams and illustrated by Quentin Blake.
+The Boy In The Dress is a comedic children's book written by David Walliams and illustrated by Quentin Blake, published in October 2008.
 It is the first book by Walliams, a television comedian best known for the cult BBC show Little Britain.
-It tells the story of a fourteen-year-old boy called John and a twelve-year-old boy called Dennis who is encouraged by a rebellious friend to dress up as a girl, and the reactions of his family, friends and school.
+It tells the story of a fourteen-year-old boy called John and a twelve-year-old boy called Dennis who is encouraged by a rebellious friend to cross-dress and the reactions of his family, friends and school.
 It is aimed at readers aged eight to twelve, and has been adapted into a television film and a musical.